-The updated BCHydro model is based on the expanded and improved NGA-SUB dataset and it includes the first order regional differences in the ground-motion scaling in terms of the $V{S30}$ scaling, linear R scaling, and a constant term.
-Due to these two changes, the model represents in an improvement over the 2016 BCHydro GMM.
-The Updated BCHydro GMM is intended for application to the Cascadia region as part of the 2020 update to the national uniform-hazard maps.
-The ongoing NGA-SUB project will develop a suite of subduction GMMs that can be applied to other regions.
-These NGA-SUB GMMs will supersede this BCHydro updated GMM.
+The updated BCHydro model is based on the expanded and improved NGA-SUB dataset and it includes the first order regional differences in the ground-motion scaling in terms of the V{S30} scaling, linear R scaling, and a constant term.
+Due to these two changes, the model represents in an improvement over the 2016 BCHydro GMPE.
+The Updated BCHydro GMPE is intended for application to the Cascadia region as part of the updates to the national hazard maps.
+The ongoing NGA-SUB project will develop a suite of subduction GMPEs in the near future.
+These NGA-SUB GMPEs will supersede this BCHydro updated GMPE.